pranavacchu/FTP-SSL-server-using-C-/README.md

 # FTP Server using OpenSSL

 This project is a simple FTP server implemented in C, utilizing OpenSSL for secure communication.
-It allows clients to list files, download files from the server, and upload files to the server securely.
+It allows clients to list files, download files from the server, and upload files to the server securely.This code also has terminal art for better UI.

 ## Features